PUGLIA & MATERA

 Adventure with us across the plains of Basilicata and over the rocky terrain of the Murgia, to reach the sun drenched stone houses and sparkling beaches of the Adriatic Sea.
 In the extreme south of Italy lie the white villages of Valle d'Itria.

 Many travelers do not venture this far south and miss out on the magic of this place.
-A foodie's dream, Puglia offers the freshest seafood, floral and smokey capocollo from the village of Martina Franca, grano arso (charred grain) pasta from the burning fields of Basilicata, and more hidden culinary treasures.
+A foodie's dream, Puglia offers the freshest seafood, floral and smoky capocollo from the village of Martina Franca, grano arso (charred grain) pasta from the burning fields of Basilicata, and more hidden culinary treasures.

 Often visitors to the Amalfi Coast have only scratched it's surface of treasures.
 To find some of it's best kept secrets you must head higher up still into the mountains, far above the tourist towns.